 The study, led by a team at the University of Southampton in the UK, showed that risk factors such as diabetes and high blood pressure contributed to the risk of stroke, including in younger people.

-The study, published in the journal Brain Communications, looked into 267 cases of Covid-19 related neurological and psychiatric problems in the UK.
+The study, published in the Brain Communications, looked into 267 cases of Covid-19 related to neurological and psychiatric problems in the UK.

 Of the 267 cases, strokes were the most frequently reported conditions, affecting nearly half of the patients.
 Over a quarter of strokes occurred in patients under 60 years old, many of whom had modifiable risk factors that meant they were already at risk of stroke.